 demand at local hospitals, and they work part time during the last

 two years of the program in local health-care facilities.

-of the Carol Barr Scholarship.
-She appears here at the college's
+recipients of the Carol Barr Scholarship.
+They appears here at the

-recpient of the Betty W. Kernodle Memorial Scholarship.
-She appears
+recipients of the Betty W. Kernodle Memorial Scholarship.
+They both